ERINWORLD - your personal guide to wellness

 Foods to avoid completely

 Some of you may have also noticed that drinking milk tends to cause bad breath and excess mucous production in the throat.
 A large percentage of people are also allergic to the protein lactose in milk.
 At best, milk and cheese are simply not necessary for a healthy adult that is eating correctly.
-Yogourt, which contains useful bacteria found in the human gut, is probably ok in moderation.
-The studies continue.

 What foods can and should be eaten?